gaurav-9721/Hand-Gesture-Game-Control/Webgame/README.md

 Requires to be in project folder

+## Description
+An angry birds game which you can control using your fingers.
+Your Webcamera detects your hand using Image Processing (Python).
+Mediapipe library is used for hand-detection and OpenCV fro further Image Processing.
+The game is developed using Matter-JS physics Engine in JavaScript.

+## How to Play
+Use **Index finger to move hand** in-game.
+Move **Index + Middle to drag Ball**.
+Release Middle finger to release ball from SlingShot.

 ## Dependencies
 **Note: Use conda instead of pip f you are using Anaconda Environment**
  - OpenCV Library (Python)